$L^1$-Theory for Hele-Shaw flow with linear drift: Abstract

 \section{Abstract}

-The main goal of this paper is to prove $L^1$-comparison and contraction principles for weak solutions (in the sense of distributions) of Hele-Shaw flow with a linear Drift.
-The flow is considered with a general reaction term including the Lipschitz continuous case, and subject to mixed homogeneous boundary conditions : Dirichlet and Neumann.
+The main goal of this paper is to prove $L^1$-comparison and contraction principles for weak solutions of PDE system corresponding to a phase transition diffusion model of Hele-Shaw type with addition of a linear drift.
+The flow is considered with a source term and subject to mixed homogeneous boundary conditions : Dirichlet and Neumann.
+The PDE can be focused to model for instance biological applications including multi-species diffusion-aggregation models and pedestrian dynamics with congestion.
 Our approach combines DiPerna-Lions renormalization type with Kruzhkov device of doubling and de-doubling variables.
 The $L^1$-contraction principle allows afterwards to handle the problem in a general framework of nonlinear semigroup theory in $L^1,$ taking thus advantage of this strong theory to study existence, uniqueness, comparison of weak solutions, $L^1$-stability as well as many further questions.